Small Language Models Improve Giants by Rewriting Their Outputs: Analysis

 \subsection{Importance of the source}

 The input of the corrector consists of the source sentence and a number of candidates generated by the LLM (Equation~\ref{eq:corr_input}).
-In the previous section, we demonstrated the effect of using multiple candidates in improved performance and out-of-domain robustness.
+In previous sections we demonstrated that the use of multiple candidates improves in-domain performance and out-of-domain robustness.
 In this experiment, we focus on the importance of the source sentence to \ours{}.
-To examine this, we train a corrector that has receives only the candidates as input, without access to the source.
+To examine this, we train a corrector that receives only the candidates as input, without access to the source.
 The results for E2E NLG, presented in Table~\ref{tab:source_corrector} reveal a noticeable decline in performance when the source sentence is removed.
-This decrease can be attributed to the inability of the corrector to select or successfully edit candidates that are faithful to the input in the absence of the source sentence.
+This decrease can be attributed to the inability of the corrector to produce outputs that are faithful to the input in the absence of the source sentence.